UniqueNetwork/unique_docs/docs/about/index.md

 - **Support**: We provide extensive guides and support to help you succeed.
 - **Sustainability**: Built on the Polkadot ecosystem, our platform is designed for sustainability and long-term growth.

-To see a detailed comparison of our network with others and some specific numbers plese visit our [Website](https://unique.network/developer/).
+To see a detailed comparison of our network with others and some specific numbers please visit our [Website](https://unique.network/developer/).

 ## Join Unique Network Community